 7 The supply and use methodology is based on the fundamental economic identity that supply of products equals use of products.

 8 This edition of EAA presents information on the net supply and use of energy in physical terms for the Australian economy.
-A 'hybrid' (physical and monetary) table of gross energy use will be presented in a supplementary release in mid 2013.
+A 'hybrid' (physical and monetary) table of gross energy supply and use is also presented.

 9 Data on the physical supply and use of energy products are primarily derived from the Bureau of Resources and Energy Economics (BREE) Australian Energy Statistics – Energy Update 2012 (AES).
 The ABS transforms AES into the SEEA framework to enable linkages between energy supply, energy use and the Australian National Accounts.

-10 To estimate monetary use of energy, the ABS used implicit unit prices and expenditure data drawn from a number of sources, including ABS surveys .
+10 To estimate monetary use of energy, the ABS used implicit unit prices and expenditure data drawn from a number of sources, including ABS surveys and relevant Price Indexes.

 Net Energy Flow Accounts

 11 Net energy flow accounts record only energy 'entering' the economy (imports and extraction) and energy 'leaving' the economy (exports, energy used for final purposes and energy losses in conversion processes), within a supply–use framework.

 12 The supply table of the net energy flow accounts shows the different energy products extracted within a country and supplied from the rest of the world (imports).
 Note that direct extraction by households is treated as supply by the relevant industry, but is also identified separately.